 Created for use by students of the performing and media arts, the Design Lab boasts 50 workstations and a variety of equipment including light tables, drafting tables, tables with cutting mats, and animation stations suitable for 2-D and 3-D creation.
 This space is also equipped with full audio and video playback equipment and art critique or presentation area.

 The Recital Hall is a space acoustically designed for music recitals.
 It is also used for drama, dance, film and lecture presentations.
-It seats 200, has a state of the art lighting system, and 7.1 surround sound.
+It seats 200 and has 7.1 surround sound.
 The room has a large projection screen, playback system, and audio recording facility.

 The newly remodeled Dance Studio has a world-class sprung wood floor and ample wall-mounted mirrors that can easily accommodate up to 75 dancers.
 It has a fixed lighting grid and features a full audio and video playback system.
 The space can be configured for performance, and can hold an audience of up to 50 people.